pmq20/node-packer/node/doc/api/fs.md

   encoding: null,
   fd: null,
   mode: 0o666,
-  autoClose: true
+  autoClose: true,
+  highWaterMark: 64 * 1024
 };
 ```

 `options` can include `start` and `end` values to read a range of bytes from
 the file instead of the entire file.
 Both `start` and `end` are inclusive and
 start counting at 0.
 If `fd` is specified and `start` is omitted or `undefined`,
 `fs.createReadStream()` reads sequentially from the current file position.
 The `encoding` can be any one of those accepted by [`Buffer`][].